 Interested in more from Paretsky?
-Jim Meadows did a wonderful interview with her in 2010 for Afternoon Magazine.
+Jim Meadows did a wonderful interview with her in 2001 for the Afternoon Magazine.

-If you'd like to speak with Paretsky yourself, she has a number of appearences in Chicago coming up.
+If you'd like to speak with Paretsky yourself, she has a number of appearances in Chicago coming up.

 July 31st -- Chicago IL, Women & Children First; 7:30 p.m.